alexta69/metube/README.md

 * Drop the file in the folder you configured in the docker-compose.yml above
 * Restart the container

-## Chrome extension
+## Browser extensions

-[Rpsl](https://github.com/rpsl) has created a Chrome extension that allows right-clicking a video and sending it to MeTube.
+Browser extensions allow right-clicking videos and sending them directly to MeTube.

+__Chrome:__ contributed by [Rpsl](https://github.com/rpsl).
 You can install it from [Google Chrome Webstore](https://chrome.google.com/webstore/detail/metube-downloader/fbmkmdnlhacefjljljlbhkodfmfkijdh) or use developer mode and install [from sources](https://github.com/Rpsl/metube-browser-extension).

-## Firefox extension

-[nanocortex](https://github.com/nanocortex) has created a similar extension for Firefox.
+__Firefox:__ contributed by [nanocortex](https://github.com/nanocortex).
 You can install it from [Firefox Addons](https://addons.mozilla.org/en-US/firefox/addon/metube-downloader) or get sources from [here](https://github.com/nanocortex/metube-firefox-addon).

 ## Bookmarklet